Decomposition spaces in Combinatorics: Decomposition spaces and incidence coalgebras

 The most important cases are the four squares that involve $d_1:X_2 \to X_1$ (corresponding to composition of arrows in a category) and $s_0: X_0 \to X_1$ (corresponding to the identity arrows in a category):

-We shall see shortly that the first two pullback squares are essential ingredients in getting coassociativity of the {\em incidence coalgebra} of $X$, and the last two pullback squares are essential in getting counitality. \end{blanko}
+We shall see shortly that the first two pullback squares are essential ingredients in getting coassociativity of the {\em incidence coalgebra} of $X$.
+The last two pullback squares express counitality, but it has turned out, by a theorem of Feller et al.~\cite{Feller-Garner-Kock-Proulx-Weber:1905.09580} that they are automatically pullbacks if just the two first squares are pullbacks. \end{blanko}

 Although the Segal axiom squares are quite different from the decomposition space axioms, it is not difficult to prove the following, which shows that the new setting of decomposition spaces does cover the cases of nerves and fat nerves of categories.